 This variety of food and the innovative ways they buy and prepare it are reflective of the creativity of the space.

-Moving away from dark and cramped, Microsoft was eager for a space that could bring the outside in, especially given the space would be located in the middle of the woods.
-Floor to ceiling windows spread natural light across materials such as clear woods, polished concrete, and powder-coated metal.
+Moving away from dark and cramped, Microsoft was eager to build a space that could bring the outside in, especially given the campus' lush and verdant surroundings.
+Floor-to-ceiling windows spread natural light across materials such as clear woods, polished concrete, and powder coated metal.

 To make their sleek space work to its full potential, Cafe 36 boasts a number of efficient features that save time, space and create a green and welcoming environment.
 The cafe cuts back on lines and wait time for its employees by offering cashless, cashier-less payment systems with touch-screen order-and-pay kiosks.